 The second part of the programme kicks in when the ex-offenders are ready to be released into the community – our hope, which has become a reality, was that former prisoners would feel comfortable joining the community choirs, where they would recognize familiar faces and friends, be part of a community and enjoy a healthy and fun activity.

 We are now in our fifth year in HMP Wandsworth; we have been in our second prison, HMP High Down since October 2017 and our third prison, HMP Downview, our first women’s prison, since February 2018.

 We are looking to expand into two to three more prisons in 2019 and are in discussions with two in particular to enter in early 2019.

-Listen out for MJ’s Community Choirs on Radio 4’s Front Row arts show on Christmas Day 2018 at 7.15pm – singing along with our Liberty Choir graduates and their family and friends at the Victoria and Albert Museum!
+Listen to MJ’s Community Choirs singing carols along with our Liberty Choir graduates and their family and friends at the Victoria and Albert Museum on Radio 4’s Front Row arts show broadcast on Christmas Day 2018 at 7.15pm

 David Gilmour talks about the Liberty Choir on the Andrew Marr show

 We are grateful to all our founding supporters and friends but David Gilmour and Polly Samson have gone above and beyond to help Liberty Choirs – not only financially but with their time and continuous outspoken public support of the programme.